 Movement is a great healer and purposeful movement gives one a sense of self respect and justification for living.

 When Nest was given a dilapidated ward (the old admission ward) to turn in to an Activity area in 2005, Nest designed a Skills Development Centre with the help of a British Occupational Therapist.
-The Scheiblers Legat of oslo, Norway generously funded the renovations; the office and rest room is named after Mrs. Liv Hatland.
+The Scheiblers Legat of Oslo, Norway generously funded the renovations; the office and rest room is named after Mrs. Liv Hatland.

 Nest’s trained, motivated and dedicated Community Health Workers are the key to the success of the SDC.
 Their names are Inoka, Samantha, Mashooda and Madushi.
 Manager of the SDC is Madushi.
 The beautiful Trishaw donated by GIP in Holland and the McKays in Scotland is most useful.
-The trishaw takes a few residents at a time out marketing or to a Temple, or just for an outing.
+The trishaw takes a few residents at a time marketing or to a Temple, or just for an outing.

 The Nest CHWs have special skills in training such as music, sewing and culinary arts.
 The Doctors, Matron, Occupational Therapists, Nurses, Attendants, and other Half Way Home staff are doing amazing work.
 The Halfway Home has its own OT room run by the Halfway Home.